 What better way to spend a day in Serifos than on a boat?!
 Lucky for you, some vendors rent boats by the day at the Livadi Marina.
 Renting a boat can be a little expensive, but a once in a lifetime experience.

 Serifos has a rich history of mining.
-The mines were in operation from 1880 to 1962.
+The mining industry was in operation from 1880 to 1962.
 They closed due to the decline in metal prices around the world.
 Today you can visit the areas with the most amount of remnants in the villages between Megalo Livadi and Koutalas.

 The best way to reach the mining trails is to park your car off Megalo Livadi and walk towards the “Bridge to Nowhere.”
-From there, just explore all around and enjoy the lush scenery.
+From there, go walking and explore all around and enjoy the lush scenery.

 Looking to do a little island hopping?
-With the Greek Island of Sifnos on 15 minutes away by ferry, make time for a day trip!
+With the Greek Island of Sifnos 15 minutes away by ferry, make time for a day trip!
 Sifnos has an incredible food scene and one of the best panoramic views at the top of Kastro.
 I highly encourage you to discover the other islands close to Serifos!

 One of the beaches on the island is Platis Gialos.
 You need to get a taxi or rent a car from the port.
-Platis Gialos has some of the island’s best restaurants.
+Platis Gialos has some of the island’s best restaurants and shops.
 For everything Sifnos-related, read Best Guide to Sifnos Greece.

 Visit the Churches of Serifos